I have pretty high expectations of my homeschool, and myself, and I know it. Turns out, I’ve learned I’m not alone.

-I’ve yet to meet a homeschool mom that doesn’t feel challenged by unrealistic expectations, especially the unrealistic expectation of being patient.
-So how do we manage impatience in our homeschool?
+I’ve yet to meet a homeschooled mom that doesn’t feel challenged by unrealistic expectations, especially the unrealistic expectation of being patient.
+Learning how to manage impatience in your homeschools is a challenge!

-I’ve learned to maintain high expectations, but hold them lowly.
+One way I’ve learned how to manage impatience in my homeschool is to maintain high expectations, but hold them lowly.

-But what are some of my unrealistic expectations?
+But what are some of these unrealistic expectations?